DavAug/chi/docs/source/getting_started/quick_overview.rst

 However, maximising
-:math:`\log p(\mathcal{D}, \Psi | \theta)` will in general not find estimates of the data-generating :math:`\Psi` and :math:`\theta` for reasons that we cannot throughly discuss in this overview.
-Observe, however, that the 2. term of the hierarchical log-likelihood receives larger contributions for narrow population distributions.
+:math:`\log p(\mathcal{D}, \Psi | \theta)` will in general not find estimates of the data-generating :math:`\Psi` and :math:`\theta` for reasons that deserve a more thorough discussion than possible in this overview.
+Observe, however,
+that the 2. term of the hierarchical log-likelihood receives larger contributions for narrow population distributions.
-This introduces a bias towards understimating the population variance wich affects the estimates of the population parameters.
+This introduces a bias towards understimating the population variance which affects the estimates of the population parameters.
-In a addition the individual parameters will be biased away from the data-generating parameters towards the modes of the population distribution (a.k.a. shrinkage).
+In addition the individual parameters will be biased away from the data-generating parameters towards the modes of the population distribution (a.k.a. shrinkage).
+In some cases these biases are not a concern, especially when the measurements leave very little uncertainty about the bottom-level parameters.
+In general, they will, however, influence the inference results.

 A partial remedy for these shortcomings is Bayesian inference, where analogously to above we can use Bayes' rule to define a hierarchical